KeystoneDH/2024/_src/index.md

 ---
 layout: outer-layout.njk
+permalink: "index.html"
 ---

 Keystone DH is a network of institutions and practitioners committed to advancing collaborative scholarship in digital humanities research and pedagogy across the Mid-Atlantic.
-This year, the Keystone DH conference will be hosted by [DIGIT](https://digit-psb.github.io/DIGIT/)'s DH Lab at [Penn State Erie, The Behrend College](https://behrend.psu.edu/) on  <strong>May 20 - 22, 2024</strong>.
+This year, the Keystone DH conference will be hosted by the [DIGIT](https://digit-psb.github.io/DIGIT/) program at [Penn State Erie, The Behrend College](https://behrend.psu.edu/) on  <strong>May 20 - 22, 2024</strong>.

-This year's conference theme is play: the fun of exploring, designing, gaming and game-making, trying new things without being sure you understand them, or giving serious purposes and scholarly research a playful twist.
+This year's conference theme is <strong>play</strong>: the fun of exploring, gaming, trying new things without being sure you understand them.
+Our theme of "play" celebrates experimentation and immersion in the experience of digital humanities.
+Presentations need not address this theme directly, but the conference organizers invite opportunities to play with a newly developing Retro Game and Virtual Augmented Reality labs at Penn State Behrend.

+We are delighted welcome our distinguished keynote presenters, Amanda Licastro and Micki Kaufman!
+Kaufman and Licastro will lead a new kind of immersive keynote event at this year's conference, to offer participants an opportunity to explore digital humanities projects designed and developed in virtual / augmented reality.
+The Keynote event will feature Kaufman's Quantifying Kissinger project: a scholarly archive designed for interactive immersion.

+Participants will have multiple options for experiencing / viewing the immersive events.
+They may opt to try headsets and immerse themselves with guidance in a virtual constructed space, or they may watch the virtual world projected on monitors.

-Watch this space for the Call for Papers, planned workshops, invited speakers, and special events!
+Please watch this space for details on paper / project submissions, workshops, and conference details!